KubeOps/gitlab-chart/doc/registry/README.md

 This chart makes use of only two secrets:
 - `certBundle`: A secret that will contain the public certificate bundle to verify the authentication tokens provided by the associated GitLab instance(s).
+See [documentation](https://docs.gitlab.com/ee/administration/container_registry.html#disable-container-registry-but-use-gitlab-as-an-auth-endpoint) on using GitLab as an auth endpoint.
 - *optional*: The secret which will contain the SSL certificates for the HTTPS termination by the [Ingress][].
 This secret follows the requirements set forth in [Kubernetes Ingress's TLS section][kubernetes-ingress].
 If you chose to use